 It is important to note that the cost per lane mile measurement used throughout the report does not represent the cost to build a newly constructed lane mile.
 The figure simply averages the total construction, ROW, and engineering costs for state administered roadways, respectively, expended each year between 1993 and 2015 by the total number of state administered lane miles that exist in the state during each year.
 In essence, it provides a normalization of construction costs to facilitate a comparison.

 Specifically, a state’s geography, population density, and design requirements all impact construction costs.
 A state with higher overall population density and more urban areas will have higher overall costs due to more stringent design standards on urban roadways, added complicated intersections such as expansive overpasses, and complex work zones during construction.
 See the complete report for a more thorough comparison of construction costs to density, urban roadways, and infrastructure in each state.

-In comparison to the nation, the eight Midwestern states (Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, and Wisconsin) fall within the mid-to-low range of highway construction costs per lane mile (see figure below).
-The Midwest’s flat landscape and moderate population density likely contribute to overall lower costs; however, seven of the eight states fall below the national average, with Minnesota, Wisconsin, and Iowa ranking among the lowest-cost states.
+In comparison to the nation, the eight Midwestern states (Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, and Wisconsin) fall within the middle range of highway construction costs per lane mile, with only three ranking above the national average (Figure 4).
+As previously described, the Midwest’s flat landscape and moderate population density likely contribute to overall lower costs; specifically, Iowa, Minnesota, and and Missouri represent the lowest cost states in the Midwest, with Missouri ranking among the lowest cost states in the nation.

 In conclusion, an assortment of variables factor into highway construction costs, including geography, population density, and design standards.
-Consequently, it is difficult to provide an exact comparison of construction costs between states due to these factors and each state’s needs; however, this new Midwest Economic Policy Institute report provides a foundation to understand construction spending throughout the nation.
+Consequently, it is difficult to provide an exact comparison of construction costs between states due to these factors and each state’s needs; however, this report provides a foundation to understand construction spending throughout the nation.

 Want to read the entire report?
 Click here.